-- 02 Wilderness areas embody the wilderness characteristics of naturalness and opportunities for solitude. - 03 The untrammeled quality of wilderness is essentially unhindered and free from modern human control or manipulation. - 04 Natural ecological processes and disturbances (such as, succession, wildfire, avalanches, insects, and disease) are the primary forces affecting the composition, structure, and pattern of vegetation.
-Wilderness areas provide opportunities for visitors to experience natural ecological processes and disturbances with a limited amount of human influence - 05 Wilderness exhibits an undeveloped quality and is without nonconforming or unnecessary facilities, installations or human-caused surface disturbances. - 06 Outstanding opportunities for solitude or primitive and unconfined recreation are available, where impacts to the wilderness character are not degraded. - 07 Each wilderness area accommodates levels of recreation use that are ecologically sustainable and provides opportunities for solitude, primitive recreation, and wilderness character. - 08 National Forest System trails contribute to a high-quality wilderness experience, meet national quality standards, with minimal deferred maintenance and adhere to the national trail classification system. - 09 Human impacted areas and associated resource impacts are not expanding into nearby un-impacted areas. - 10 User-created trails are not dominant on the landscape. - 11 Wilderness areas are available for conducting, inventorying, monitoring, and research that is deemed wilderness dependent.
-Findings from research project will help improve the management of wilderness or preservation of wilderness character. - 12 Invasive species are nonexistent or in low abundance and do not disrupt ecological functions.
-Weeds are not introduced through recreational use of stock. - 13 Outfitter and guiding opportunities meet an identified public need, the agencies' wilderness objectives and provide benefits to the wilderness resource. - 14 Lands degraded prior to wilderness designation, such old gravel quarries, mine exploratory sites, and weed invested areas, function naturally.
+- 01 The untrammeled quality of wilderness is essentially unhindered and free from modern human control or manipulation. - 02 Natural ecological processes and disturbances (such as succession, wildfire, avalanches, insects, and disease) are the primary forces affecting the composition, structure, and pattern of vegetation.
+Wilderness areas provide opportunities for visitors to experience natural ecological processes and disturbances with a limited amount of human influence - 03 Wilderness exhibits an undeveloped quality and is without nonconforming or unnecessary facilities, installations or human-caused surface disturbances. - 04 Outstanding opportunities for solitude or primitive and unconfined recreation are available, where impacts to wilderness character are not degraded. - 05 Each wilderness area accommodates levels of recreation use that are ecologically sustainable while maintaining or enhancing wilderness character. - 06 National Forest System trails contribute to a high-quality wilderness experience, meet national quality standards, with minimal deferred maintenance and adhere to the national trail classification system. - 07 Human impacted areas and associated resource impacts do not expand into nearby unimpaired areas. - 08 User-created trails are not dominant on the landscape. - 09 Wilderness areas are available for conducting, inventorying, monitoring, and research that is deemed wilderness dependent.
+Findings from research projects will help improve the management of wilderness or preservation of wilderness character. - 10 Non-infested areas remain free of invasive species.
+Invasive species are in low abundance where they occur, and do not disrupt ecological functions.
+Weeds are not introduced through recreational use of stock. - 11 Outfitter and guiding opportunities meet an identified public need, the agencies' wilderness objectives and provide benefits to the wilderness resource. - 12 Lands degraded prior to wilderness designation, such old gravel quarries, mineral exploratory sites, and weed infested areas, trend towards their natural ecological state.